GluuFederation/docs-clustermgr-prod/docs/source/deploy/index.md

 # Deploying a Gluu Cluster

+## Overview

-Follow this doc to deploy a cluster of Gluu Servers using Cluster Manager!
+This guide describes how to deploy a cluster of Gluu Servers using Cluster Manager.

 ## Getting Started